Directors

 Director, Department of Integrative Evolutionary Biology

 Ralf J. Sommer was born in Würselen, Germany, and finished his PhD in biology in 1992 at the Ludwigs Maximilian University in Munich.
+In the late 1980s and early 1990s, his work was among the first molecular investigations conducted in the field of evolutionary developmental biology.
 After a research fellowship at the California Institute of Technology in the 1990s, he started heading a junior research group at the former Max Planck Institute for Developmental Biology.
-Shortly after his habilitation in biology at the University of Tübingen, he became a Director and Scientific Member at the today´s Max Planck Institute for Biology Tübingen in 1999.
+Shortly after his habilitation in biology at the University of Tübingen, he became a Director and Scientific Member at the today’s Max Planck Institute for Biology Tübingen in 1999.
 Ralf J. Sommer is also a Honorary Professor at the University of Tübingen since 2002.
+He is awardee of the FALCON Prize of the German Society for Cell Biology and was head co-organizer of the 19th International C. elegans Conference, UCLA, USA in 2013.
+He is also an elected member of the European Molecular Biology Organisation (EMBO).

 Detlef WeigelDirector, Department of Molecular Biology